-NOTE: If an addition to an existing fire alarm system is required, the contract drawings or this section must include the make, model number, and other pertinent information of existing components that are to operate with the new equipment.
+NOTE: If an addition to an existing fire alarm/mass notification system is required, the contract drawings or this section must include the make, model number, and other pertinent information of existing components that are to operate with the new equipment.
 Since new interfaces will have to be compatible with the existing system or to the central fire alarm reporting system, it may be necessary to edit major items out of this specification.
-If a new FACU is required, it has to be compatible with the existing central fire alarm reporting system.
+If a new FMCU is required, it has to be compatible with the existing central fire alarm reporting system.
 When an existing system is to be expanded, show the following information on the contract drawings:

-- Manufacturer and model of existing control unit. - 2.
+- 1. Manufacturer and model of existing control unit. - 2.
 Number of existing initiating circuits (zones), notification appliance circuits, and control circuits served by the control unit. - 3.
 Number of existing alarm notification appliances on the system. - 4.
 Total calculated current draw of all devices served by each existing standby battery under both supervisory (standby) and alarm conditions, including NAC/extender control units and subcontrol units.

-a.
-Equipment and devices must be compatible and operable with the existing fire alarmmass notification system and must not impair reliability or operational functions of existing supervising station fire alarm system.[The proprietary type supervising station (PSS) is located [in Building [].][].][The supervising equipment is existing and consists of the following brands and models: [supervising station control unit [].][][signal reporting components []], [annunciator []][]].

-- b. [b.
-Equipment and devices must be compatible and operable with the existing building fire alarm system.
+5. Ampere-hour rating and type of each existing battery. a.
+Equipment and devices must be compatible and operable with the existing fire alarm/mass notification system and must not impair reliability or operational functions of existing supervising station fire alarm system.[The proprietary type supervising station (PSS) is located [in Building [].][].][The supervising equipment is existing and consists of the following brands and models: [supervising station control unit [].][][signal reporting components ]], [annunciator []][]]. [b.
+Equipment and devices must be compatible and operable with the existing building fire alarm/mass notification system.
 Equipment must not impair reliability or operational functions of the existing system.
-The existing building system control unit is [].]

--]1.8 QUALITY ASSURANCE

-- 1.8.1 Submittal Documents

-- 1.8.1.1 Preconstruction Submittals

-Within 36 days of contract award but not less than [14 days][] prior to commencing any work on site, the Contractor must submit the following for review and approval.
+The existing building system control unit is [].
+Equipment and devices must be compatible and operable with the existing installation-wide mass notification system and must not impair reliability or operational functions of the existing system.
+The installation-wide mass notification system utilizes [] transceivers.]1.9 QUALITY ASSURANCE 1.9.1 Submittal Documents 1.9.1.1 Preconstruction Submittals Within 36 days of contract award but not less than [14 days][] prior to commencing any work on site, the Contractor must submit the following for review and approval.
 SD-02, SD-03 and SD-05 submittals received prior to the review and approval of the qualifications of the fire alarm subcontractor and QFPE must be returned disapproved without review.
 All resultant delays must be the sole responsibility of the Contractor.

-1.8.1.2 Shop Drawings

-Shop drawings must not be smaller than [ISO A1][ANSI D][the Contract Drawings].
+1.9.1.2 Shop Drawings Shop drawings must not be smaller than [ISO A1][ANSI D][the Contract Drawings].
 Drawings must comply with the requirements of NFPA 72 and NFPA 170.
 Minimum scale for floor plans must be 1/8"=1'.

-1.8.1.3 Nameplates

-Nameplate illustrations and data to obtain approval by the Contracting Officer before installation.

-1.8.1.4 Wiring Diagrams

-[] copies of point-to-point wiring diagrams showing the points of connection and terminals used for electrical field connections in the system, including interconnections between the equipment or systems that are supervised or controlled by the system.
-Diagrams must show connections from field devices to the FACU and remote FACU, initiating circuits, switches, relays and terminals, including pathway diagrams between the control unit and shared communications equipment within the protected premises.
+1.9.1.3 Nameplates Nameplate illustrations and data to obtain approval by the Contracting Officer before installation.
+1.9.1.4 Wiring Diagrams [] copies of point-to-point wiring diagrams showing the points of connection and terminals used for electrical field connections in the system, including interconnections between the equipment or systems that are supervised or controlled by the system.
+Diagrams must show connections from field devices to the FMCU and remote FMCU, initiating circuits, switches, relays and terminals, including pathway diagrams between the control unit and shared communications equipment within the protected premises.
 Point-to-point wiring diagrams must be job specific and must not indicate connections or circuits not being utilized.
 Provide complete riser diagrams indicating the wiring sequence of all devices and their connections to the control equipment.
 Include a color-code schedule for the wiring.

-1.8.1.5 System Layout
+1.9.1.5 System Layout